zoonoo/azure-docs.ko-kr/articles/active-directory-b2c/active-directory-b2c-devquickstarts-graph-dotnet.md

 	// All of these properties are required to create consumer users.

 	"accountEnabled": true,
-	"alternativeSignInNamesInfo": [             // controls which identifier the user uses to sign in to the account {
+	"signInNames": [                            // controls which identifier the user uses to sign in to the account {
 			"type": "emailAddress",             // can be 'emailAddress' or 'userName' "value": "joeconsumer@gmail.com"
 		}
 	],
-	"creationType": "NameCoexistence",          // always set to 'NameCoexistence' "displayName": "Joe Consumer",				// a value that can be used for displaying to the end user "mailNickname": "joec",						// an email alias for the user "passwordProfile": {
+	"creationType": "LocalAccount",            // always set to 'LocalAccount' "displayName": "Joe Consumer",				// a value that can be used for displaying to the end user "mailNickname": "joec",						// an email alias for the user "passwordProfile": {